-US researchers have in a first-of-its-kind study explored the relationship between neuron activity and blood flow deep in the brain, as well as how the brain is affected by salt consumption, resulting in cognitive decline such as Alzheimer’s.
+US researchers have, in a first-of-its-kind study, explored the relationship between neuron activity and blood flow deep in the brain and how the brain is affected by salt consumption, resulting in cognitive decline such as Alzheimer’s.

 The study, published in the journal Cell Reports, examined how blood flow to the hypothalamus changes in response to salt intake.

 According to Javier Stern, professor of neuroscience at the varsity, when people ingest salty food, the brain senses it and activates neurons that trigger the release of vasopressin — an antidiuretic hormone that plays a key role in maintaining the proper concentration of salt in the body.

 But, in contrast to previous studies that have observed a positive link between neuron activity and increased blood flow, the new study showed a decrease in blood flow as the neurons became activated in the hypothalamus.